yezhiyi9670/LuckyTool-relic/website/docs/en/donate.md

 # copyright: 无版权
 ---

-If you find it useful, you can also donate to the developer, and note your nickname or ID, otherwise it will be recorded according to the payer *XX
+- If you think the module is useful, you can donate to the developer, and your donation will become the motivation for the developer to update
+- But pay attention to note your nickname or ID, otherwise it will be recorded as the payer *XX

 ::: tabs